Azure/azure-powershell/documentation/testing-docs/test-matrix-for-az-accounts.md

 - Windows PowerShell 5.1
 - PWSH 7.0.0 on Windows
-- PWSH 7.0.x on Windows (latest patch version of PWSH 7.0)
+- PWSH 7.0.x(latest patch version) on Windows
 - PWSH 7.1.0 on Windows
 - PWSH 7.0.0 on Ubuntu
 - PWSH 7.0.x on Ubuntu
 - PWSH 7.1.0 on Ubuntu
-- PWSH 7.0.0 on MacOS
 - PWSH 7.0.x on MacOS
-- PWSH 7.1.0 on MacOS
 - CloudShell
 - Docker Env for Ubuntu